LukasDb/6IMPOSE_Data/Readme.md

 ```

 ## Included Dataset Loaders
 For easier access to existing datasets, 6IMPOSE_Data includes a high-performance Tensorflow dataloader.
-Usage is the same as you would use the TFRecordDataset:
+Usage is the same as you would use the TFRecordDataset, if no dataset is found in that directory, the loader will automatically start downloading and preprocessing the data.
+This might take a while and can potentially use a lot of disk space.
+Usage:
 ```
 datasets = sp.data.LineMod.get(root_dir) # tf.data.Dataset
+lm_dataset = sp.data.LineMod.get(root_dir) # full concatenated dataset
 duck_dataset = sp.data.LineMod.get(root_dir.joinpath("subsets/000009")) # only a subset
 duck_id = sp.data.LineMod.CLASSES['duck'] # 9
 ```
 Use the same keys as above, but the available data depends on the original dataset.
 The datasets for the BOP Challenge are organized in subsets, usually for a single scene.
 These can be found separately in root_dir/subsets, each of which is a regular sp.data.TFRecordDataset.
-Accessing the root_dir, joins all subsets together.
 The models of the objects can also be found in the root_dir, according to the BOP format.
 The YCB-V dataset is the slightly modified version from the [BOP challenge](https://bop.felk.cvut.cz/datasets/) The following dataset are intended for local benchmarking, thus only the 'test' or 'validation' datasets are included, that contain full GT labels.:
 - [sp.data.LineMod](http://campar.in.tum.de/Main/StefanHinterstoisser)
 - [sp.data.LineModOccluded](https://heidata.uni-heidelberg.de/dataset.xhtml?persistentId=doi:10.11588/data/V4MUMX)
 - [sp.data.TLess](http://cmp.felk.cvut.cz/t-less/)